wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    The format of the Additional pseudo-RR is:

-   label ADD "label,type,ttl; label,type,ttl; label,type,ttl; ..."
+   label ADD "label,typel; label,type; label,type; ..."

    For example, if the operator of example.com would like to also return A record answers for images.example.com, css.example.com and both an A and AAAA for data.example.com when queried for www.example.com he would enter:

-   www ADD "images,A,600; css,A,1800; data,A,600; data,AAA,600;"
+   www ADD "images,A; css,A; data,A; data,AAA;"

    The entries in the ADD list are ordered.
-An authorative nameserver MUST attempt to insert the records in the order listed when determining how many records it can fit in the resposne packet.
+An authoritative nameserver MUST attempt to insert the records in the order listed when filling the response packet.
+This is to allow the operator to express a preference in case all the records to not fit.
+The TTL of the records added to the Additional section are the same as if queried directly.

+   In some cases the operator might not really know what all additional records clients need.
+For example, the owner of www.example.com may have outsourced his DNS operations to a third party.
+The DNS operator may be able to mine their query logs, and see that, in a large majority of cases, a recursive server asks for foo.example.com and then very soon after asks for bar.example.com, and so may decide to optimize this by opportunistically returning bar when queried for foo.
+This functionality could also be included in the authoritative name server software itself, but discussions of these re outside the scope of this document.

 6. Signalling support